lammps/lammps/doc/src/fix_mdi_aimd.rst

 * perform an ab intitio MD (AIMD) simulation with quantum forces
 * perform an energy minimziation with quantum forces
 * perform a nudged elatic band (NEB) calculation with quantum forces
-* LAMMPS reads or creates a series of configurations and requests a QM calculation for each one
+* requests a QM calculation for a series of independent systems which LAMMPS reads or generates

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.